 Everything must be rethought

 Dangerous and ugly is not the way we remember our year-long experience with HAIR.
-Nuclear war and Vietnam were dangerous and ugly and in the intervening 50 years that danger and ugliness has returned to haunt us.
+Nuclear war and Vietnam were dangerous and ugly and in the intervening 50 years, that danger and ugliness have returned to haunt us.